-How can you install Kubernetes with “one click” on your public Cloud?Containerisation is the way to set up lightweight and isolated environments to allow the execution of an application (or a "micro-service").
+How to install Kubernetes with 1 click on your public Cloud?Containerisation is the way to set up lightweight and isolated environments to allow the execution of an application (or a "micro-service").

 There are several advantages: simplified creation, deployment and maintenance.

 In many infrastructures, the resources used are much less than an equivalent operation in a virtualised mode, because the environment is reduced to the absolute minimum necessary for the service to run.

 Installation and management of containers are made much easier by the use of an orchestration solution.

 So, in this case, why not opt for the leading solution developed by Google: “Kubernetes”?

 Having spoken of the advantages of Kubernetes By IKOULA and seen how it is deployed in the Public Cloud, let’s take a moment to look at the details of this open source tool.